Who We Are

 Above all, Communitas is a place for people to learn new things together.
 If regenerative agriculture or techniques for connecting with nature are new to you but you want to learn them, you’ve come to the right place.
 If self-directed learning or intergenerational community settings are new to you but you want to experience them, you’ve come to the right place.
 If you’re simply looking for a space in which you and/or your kids can discover and pursue your passions, you’ve definitely come to the right place.

 We want to live in a more equitable, sustainable, and compassionate world.
 We believe the quickest way to make this a reality is if we lead the way on a local level.
 Our vision for this future is driven by the core values and pursuits pictured in this image.
 Click below to learn more about each of these.

 Interested in joining?
-Check out our summer and fall programs!
+Check out our SDR Program!

-For program details, info sessions, etc., check out our program page using the link below.
+For program details, check out our program page using the link below.

-Matt is also leading a self-directed education (SDE) book club that meets virtually the first and third Thursday of every month at 7:00pm.
+Matt is also leading a book club focused on self-directed recreation and self-directed education.
+It meets virtually the first and third Thursday of every month at 7:00pm.
 Our first three books were Free to Learn by Peter Gray, Raising Free People by Akilah S Richards, and Helping The Butterfly Hatch (Book Two): How Can We Support Young People in Self-Directed Education? by Je’anna Clements.
 Email to learn what we’re currently reading.
-It’s a relaxed discussion with others who are also exploring what SDE is, how/why to do it, and how to de-school ourselves as parents in the process.
-It’s a great group for people wanting to learn more about SDE or who simply want to be a part of a supportive group of SDE-minded people.
+It’s a relaxed discussion with others who are also exploring what SDR/SDE are, how/why to do it, and how to de-school ourselves as parents in the process.
+It’s a great group for people wanting to learn more about SDR/SDE or who simply want to be a part of a supportive group of like-minded people.

 For more information or if you’re interested in joining, please email Matt at email@example.com.